 I-1-2-43.Administrative Review of the Approval or Disapproval of the Fee Agreement — Procedures

-Regional Chief Administrative Law Judges (RCALJs), the Deputy Chief or Chief ALJ and the Deputy Chair or Chair of the Appeals Council and their support staff follow the five-step review process below to review the approval or disapproval of a fee agreement and act on the administrative review request.
+Regional Chief Administrative Law Judges, the Deputy Chief or Chief Administrative Law Judge and the Chair of the Appeals Council and their support staff follow the five-step review process below to review the approval or disapproval of a fee agreement and act on the administrative review request.

 A. Establish Authority to Conduct Administrative Review

-If you have the authority to conduct administrative review, secure the hearing office (HO) file (or appeals file in the Office of Appellate Operations (OAO)) and proceed with steps B. through E. below.
+If you have the authority to conduct administrative review, secure the claim(s) file or appeal(s) file, as needed, and proceed with steps B. through E. below.

 B. Examine the File and Request for Administrative Review

-Examine the HO file (or appeals file in OAO) and the request for administrative review.
+Examine the claim(s) file or appeals file, as appropriate, and the request for administrative review.

 all parties (i.e., representative(s) and the claimant or the individual whom we recognize as having the authority to sign the fee agreement on the claimant's behalf);